 - kneeling pads with handles

-- tools with brightly colored handles for those with impaired vision
+- tools with brightly colored handles for those with a visual impairment

 In some cases you can create your own adaptations; for example, wrap padding around a handle and secure it with heavy-duty tape.
 You can also get creative with household items, such as using an ice cream scoop as a trowel.